 Most auto accidents happen because of simple driver negligence.
 While our law firm can help victims fight for comprehensive financial compensation after an accident, there is no way to undo the terrible heartache and suffering a car or pedestrian accident can cause.
 It is our goal, then, to hold negligent drivers accountable and do our part to reduce the rate of auto accidents and serious injuries in our state.

-If you or a loved one has been hurt in a motor vehicle accident in Louisville — whether as a driver, passenger, pedestrian, or cyclist — the experienced Louisville injury attorneys at Meinhart, Smith & Manning, PLLC can help.
+If you or a loved one has been hurt in a motor vehicle accident in Louisville — whether as a driver, passenger, pedestrian, or cyclist — the experienced Louisville injury attorney team at Meinhart, Smith & Manning, PLLC can help.

 Please know that our services are available to residents of both Louisville and Lexington, as well as the rest of the Bluegrass State.